 Greasy hair is when there is a build-up or overproduction of sebum.
 Sebum is an oil produced by the sebaceous gland, and its job is to protect the hair follicle from losing moisture.
 Sebum is crucial to healthy, shiny hair.
 However, too much oil can make your hair greasy.

 Greasy hair can be a bigger problem than just looking dirty.
-Hair with a build-up of oils can make your hair weak and prone to breakage and split ends.
+A severe build-up of oils on the scalp can clog hair follicles and lead to scalp irritation or flaking, though it will not directly cause split ends.

 What Is Shiny Hair?